What Does Hypoallergenic Mean?

 Identifying the Ingredient(s) That Cause Allergies

 If a person has an allergic reaction to a skincare product and seeks medical attention, doctors can use a standard test to figure out exactly which ingredient in the product is the irritant.
-This process for diagnosing allergies is called patch testing, and it has been in use since the 1800s.1,4

 How Often Do Allergic Reactions Occur?

-A 2011 report in the journal Skin Therapy Letter compiled a set of seven studies that included 30,207 participants from the U.S. and the U.K. and found that 9.8% of the people studied tested positive for a skin allergy.7
+A 2011 report in the journal Skin Therapy Letter compiled a set of seven studies that included 30,207 participants from the U.S. and the U.K. and found that 9.8% of the people studied tested positive for a skin allergy.9

 As noted, there is a variety of allergic reactions that can occur, and some are more severe than others.
 It can be difficult for researchers to estimate how often the less severe reactions occur.
-For instance, authors of various studies report ACD, or type IV hypersensitivity, occurs in less than 1% of the population.9–13
+For instance, authors of various studies report ACD, or type IV hypersensitivity, occurs in less than 1% of the population.11-15

 But according to a 2014 study in the journal Dermatologic Clinics, this estimate is probably low because not all patients who experience a skin allergy seek medical attention.
-Many simply stop using the product, and never report the allergy.3
+Many simply stop using the product, and never report the allergy.4

 Product Safety Testing

 The process for testing the safety of new skincare products usually begins with testing on animals.
 After individual ingredients are tested on animals and appear to be safe, the final product is then sometimes tested on humans in early trials.
 Many companies skip this testing process because it is expensive and can take a long time to complete.
 Manufacturers can advertise their products as hypoallergenic, regardless of how much product testing they perform, and results from animals or small groups of people cannot represent how all people will respond.
-Also, if a new ingredient is causing allergies, it may be sold in products for quite some time before dermatologists can identify it as part of a trend.2,4
+Also, if a new ingredient is causing allergies, it may be sold in products for quite some time before dermatologists can identify it as part of a trend.2,5

 Any manufacturer can claim a product is hypoallergenic.
 Since all skincare products must include an ingredients list, consumers should refer to this list and avoid products that contain ingredients that they are allergic to.